d5/tengo/docs/interoperability.md

 Note that when a script is being added to another script as a module (via `Script.AddModule`), it does not inherit the module loader from the main script.

+#### Script.SetMaxAllocs(n int64)

+SetMaxAllocs sets the maximum number of object allocations.
+Note this is a cumulative metric that tracks only the object creations.
+Set this to a negative number (e.g. `-1`) if you don't need to limit the number of allocations.

+#### tengo.MaxStringLen

+Sets the maximum byte-length of string values.
+This limit applies to all running VM instances in the process.
+Also it's not recommended to set or update this value while any VM is executing.

+#### tengo.MaxBytesLen

+Sets the maximum length of bytes values.
+This limit applies to all running VM instances in the process.
+Also it's not recommended to set or update this value while any VM is executing.

 ## Compiler and VM

 Although it's not recommended, you can directly create and run the Tengo [Parser](https://godoc.org/github.com/d5/tengo/compiler/parser#Parser), [Compiler](https://godoc.org/github.com/d5/tengo/compiler#Compiler), and [VM](https://godoc.org/github.com/d5/tengo/runtime#VM) for yourself instead of using Scripts and Script Variables.
 It's a bit more involved as you have to manage the symbol tables and global variables between them, but, basically that's what Script and Script Variable is doing internally.